Up to 50% off sofas & mattresses — limited‑time deals.

 Use this process:

-1. Flip the sofa safely (or tilt it) and inspect the leg bottoms.
+1. Tilt the sofa safely and inspect the bottoms of the legs.
 Remove old adhesive residue and any protruding staples.

-2. Clean the leg contact area with isopropyl alcohol on a lint-free cloth.
-Let it dry completely.
+2. Clean the contact area with isopropyl alcohol on a lint-free cloth, then let it dry completely.

 3. Choose the correct size.
-Pads should cover the full contact footprint of the leg, not just the center.
+The pad should cover the full contact footprint of the leg, not just the center.

-4. Apply firm pressure for 20–30 seconds per pad.
-Pressure matters because it improves initial wet-out and bond formation.
+4. Apply firm pressure for 20 to 30 seconds per pad.

-5. Wait before heavy use.
-If possible, avoid aggressive pushing or sliding for at least a day so the adhesive can stabilize.
+5. If possible, avoid hard pushing or sliding for at least a day so the adhesive has time to settle.

-If you need a solution you can install without tilting a heavy sofa, cups/coasters are usually the most realistic option: you can lever the sofa slightly and slide them into place, one leg at a time.
+If you need a solution that does not rely on adhesive, cups or coasters are usually the easiest option: you can lift one corner slightly and slide them into place one leg at a time.

 If Your Sofa Sits on a Rug and Still Moves

-This is one of the most common real-world setups: the front legs on a rug, the back legs on bare floor.
-The rug shifts, the sofa drifts, and you get uneven wear.
+This is one of the most common real-world setups: the front legs sit on a rug, the back legs sit on bare floor, and only part of the sofa footprint is stabilized.
+The rug shifts, the sofa drifts, and the wear becomes uneven.

 Use a layered approach:

-• First: a rug pad that matches your floor type (a hard-floor rug pad for hardwood/laminate; a different style for carpet-on-carpet).
+• First: use a rug pad that matches the floor type

-• Second: grippers or cups under sofa legs to stop “micro-walking.”
+• Second: add grippers or cups under the sofa legs to stop micro-walking

-• Third: keep the rug and pad clean.
-Dust between layers can reduce grip and increase wear.
+• Third: keep the rug and pad clean so dust does not reduce grip between layers

-If you only fix the sofa legs without stabilizing the rug, the rug can still bunch and move—then the sofa follows.
+If you only stabilize the sofa legs and ignore the rug, the rug can still bunch and carry the sofa with it.

 Stop Movement Without Making Future Moves a Nightmare

-A common trap is choosing a solution so grippy that you cannot move the sofa when you need to clean or relocate it.
-Plan for two modes:
+A common trap is choosing a solution so grippy that you cannot move the sofa when you need to clean, re-center, or relocate it through a tight doorway.
+Think in two modes:

 For moving day:

-• Lift instead of drag when possible, especially on wood floors.
+• Lift instead of drag when you can, especially on wood floors.

-• Use temporary sliders appropriate to the surface, and keep the path free of grit.
+• Use temporary sliders that fit the surface, and keep the path free of grit.

-• If you need to pivot the sofa, place a clean blanket or cardboard under the moving path to prevent direct contact abrasion.
+• If you need to pivot the sofa, put a clean blanket or cardboard under the movement path so the floor is not taking the full abrasion.

 Action Summary